-Project venue: "Villa Terres" is a newly built tourism SPA complex, located in the southern part of the village Karabunar, 8 km from the motorway exit "Trakia" on the way to Velingrad.
-During the project work days all participants will be given a lift from the hotel to the site (that is located 14 km away) and back.
+Project venue: "Villa Terres" is a newly built tourist complex including a SPA hotel and a winery.
+It is located in the southern part of the village of Karabunar, 8 km from the motorway exit "Trakia" on the road to Velingrad.
+During the project work days all participants will be provided with transportation from the hotel to the site (that is located 14 km away) and back.

-Period(s) of occupation: Classical, Hellenistic (5th - 2nd century BC)
+Period(s) of occupation: Late Classical, Hellenistic (5th - 3rd century BCE)

-Dig Director: Ass.
+Dig director: Asst.
 Prof. Alexey Gotsev (PhD in Archaeology), National Institute of Archaeology and Museum, Bulgarian Academy of Sciences.

-Field School Coordinator: Angela Pencheva, Balkan Heritage Program Manager; PhD student in Classical Archaeology at Humboldt University-Berlin, Germany.
+Field school coordinator: Dr Angela Pencheva, Balkan Heritage Program Manager; PhD in Classical Archaeology at Humboldt University-Berlin, Germany.

-Application Deadlines: until the places are filled or latest 1st of July, 2015
+Application deadlines: until the places are filled or 1 July, 2018

-Minimum length of stay for participants: 1 session (two weeks)
+Minimum length of stay for participants: two weeks

 Minimum age: 18 (16, if the participant is accompanied by an adult family member)